Training with electrostimulation enhances results for fat loss, while maximising your maintenance or increase in muscle mass.

 At the end of the process it was seen that lean mass reduced in the control group and in the PA group but increased in the WB-EMS group.
 As for fat mass, it significantly reduced among all the groups.

 The combination of WB-EMS and a high intake of protein with a moderate energy deficit is an effective method for significantly improving body composition in premenopausal women who are overweight after a moderate energy deficit.

-In this study it is not specified if the participants in the study underwent prior adaptation to WB-EMS.
+Information note: In this study it is not specified if the participants in the study underwent prior adaptation to WB-EMS.
 Therefore, at Wiemspro we advise that before applying a WB-EMS training protocol, it is necessary to undergo an adaptation period with a frequency of less than 50 Hz without reaching electrostimulation intensities that can cause severe exhaustion during at least 6-8 sessions.

 Willert, Sebastian; Weissenfels, Anja; Kohl, Matthias; von Stengel, Simon; Fröhlich, Michael; Kleinöder, Heinz; Schöne, Daniel; Teschler, Marc; Kemmler, Wolfgang.
 (2019).
 Effects of whole-body electromyostimulation on the energy-restriction-induced reduction of muscle mass during intended weight loss.
 Frontiers in Physiology (Q1), 10, 1-11.

 Kemmler, W., Weissenfels, A., Willert, S., Shojaa, M., Von Stengel, S., Filipovic, A., et al. (2018).
 Efficacy and safety of low frequency whole-body electromyostimulation (wb-ems) to improve health-related outcomes in non- athletic adults.
 A systematic review.
 Front.
 Physiol.
 9:573. doi: 10.3389/ fphys.2018.00573.